vegaprotocol/documentation/docs/api/vega-wallet/how-to/integrate-with-bots.md

 The following guide describes how to integrate the wallet service headless software like bots and scripts.

 ### Generate a long-living token
 First, you need to create a long-living API token.
-Follow the ["Use long-living tokens" guide](./use-long-living-tokens.md) to know how.
+Follow the ["Use long-living tokens" guide](./use-long-living-tokens.md) to find out how.

 ### Connect to the local service

-Now you generated the token, you first need to bootstrap the local service, if not already done.
-See ["Bootstrap wallet service" guide](./bootstrap-local-service.md) to know how.
+Once you generated the token, you'll need to bootstrap the local service, if not already done.
+See the ["Bootstrap wallet service" guide](./bootstrap-local-service.md).

-Then, you will have to connection to the local service.
-Follow the ["Connect to local service" guide](./connect-to-local-service.md) to know how.
+Then, you will have to connect to the local service.
+Follow the ["Connect to local service" guide](./connect-to-local-service.md).

-Remember, you are using a long-living token.
-There is no need to support live sessions.
+As you are using a long-living token, there is no need to support live sessions.

 ### List the public keys
 On the HTTP endpoint `POST /api/v2/requests`, use the JSON-RPC method below to get the public keys you have access to:

 ```json